 Autism Learning Felt has educational articles and personal stories about autism.
 Some of these include whether autism can be cured or not, how to prepare your child for their first MAPS physician visit, and how to manage your autistic child's stress levels.

 Elizabeth Barnes is Autism Mom.
-Her son, known as the Navigator, is on the autistic spectrum.
+Her son, known as the Navigator, is on the autism spectrum.
 After Elizabeth's son's diagnosis, she quit her job and learned the best ways to provide him with structure, support, and guidance.

 Elizabeth began Autism Mom to share challenges, successes, tools, and lessons learned so that others could benefit from the knowledge they have gained over the years.
 The blog is filled with ideas, useful advice, news, and valuable life experience.